 \paragraph*{Ansatz II}

 The dynamical structure factor $S(\bm{q},\omega)$ obtained for this ansatz exhibits spectral weight over $0\leq\omega\lesssim0.9$.
 A characteristic feature is a flat intensity structure extending across the $\mathrm{M}$-$\mathrm{K}$ segment around $\omega\sim0.45$.
-Among the six ansatzes, only this ansatz exhibits a non-negligible intensity at the $\Gamma$ point in the static structure factor $S(\bm{q})$, whereas the corresponding intensity is nearly zero for the others.
+Among the six ans\"atze, only this ansatz exhibits a non-negligible intensity at the $\Gamma$ point in the static structure factor $S(\bm{q})$, whereas the corresponding intensity is nearly zero for the others.
 Since the static structure factor is obtained by integrating the dynamical structure factor over $\omega$, this feature can be attributed to the intensity distribution in the low-energy window $0\lesssim\omega\lesssim0.05$ along the $\Gamma$-$\mathrm{M}$ and $\mathrm{K}$-$\Gamma$ paths in the dynamical structure factor $S(\bm{q},\omega)$.
-Indeed, for the dynamical structure factors computed from the other mean-field ansatzes, one finds essentially no intensity at the $\Gamma$ point for any $\omega$.
-This low-energy feature originates from an almost flat spinon dispersion lying $\omega=0$ over a wide region of momentum space~[see Fig.~\ref{fig:AFMFT_dispersion}(b)].
+Indeed, for the dynamical structure factors computed from the other mean-field ans\"atze, one finds essentially no intensity at the $\Gamma$ point for any $\omega$.
+This low-energy feature originates from an almost flat spinon dispersion lying at $\omega=0$ over a wide region of momentum space~[see Fig.~\ref{fig:AFMFT_dispersion}(b)].
+It is useful to distinguish this relation between the flat spinon band and the low-energy spin response from the pinch-point singularities familiar from classical kagome or pyrochlore antiferromagnets~\cite{Henley-2010,Isakov-Moessner-Sondhi-2004,Yan-Pohle-Shannon-2018,Kiese-Ferrari-2023}.
+Classical pinch points originate from an emergent local constraint, often expressed as a divergence-free condition, and appear as singular structures in gauge-invariant static spin correlations~\cite{Henley-2010,Isakov-Moessner-Sondhi-2004}.
+In contrast, the flat band discussed here is a single-spinon mean-field band in a gauge-fixed Abrikosov-fermion description.
+It can enhance the low-energy two-spinon density of states and thereby affect $S(\bm{q},\omega)$ and $S(\bm{q})$, but it does not by itself imply a classical pinch-point singularity.
 Furthermore, the static structure factor exhibits a rather featureless distribution of intensity outside the first Brillouin-zone boundary, and the intensities at the high-symmetry points $\mathrm{K}_{\mathrm{e}}$ and $\mathrm{M}_{\mathrm{e}}$ are comparable.

 \paragraph*{Ansatz III}